joshua-hampton/exiftool-handler/README.md

 whose values are accessed using [full tag names](#nomenclature_tag_names) as keys.

-As for the case of displaying metadata, the metadata remain available to the handler and can be subsequently displayed using the [display method](#method_display) with no input argument.
+As for the case of displaying metadata, the metadata remain available to the handler through `handler.metadata["

+and can be subsequently displayed using the [display method](#method_display) with no input argument.

 <a name="usage_load_a_template">